 Dyslexia can be a scary word for parents to hear.
+If you have received it as a diagnosis for your child, you may be wondering what does dyslexia look like or mean to me?
 Today, I have the some experts to answer the question, “What is dyslexia, anyway?”
 Yvonna Graham, M.Ed, and Dr. Alta Graham recently published a new book called the Dyslexia Tool Kit for Tutors and Parents: What to do when phonics isn’t enough.
 They want parents to know that they don’t need to empty the bank account for therapists or special schools, and that dyslexic children can and do learn to read well, not just get by.
-Their easy to use dyslexia handbook explains what to do and why, with 24 simple techniques.
+This easy to use dyslexia handbook explains what to do and why, with 24 simple techniques.
 The following is an excerpt from the opening of the book.

 Excerpted from the book Dyslexia Tool Kit for Tutors and Parents byYvonna Graham, M.Ed, and Dr. Alta Graham.
 Copyright © 2015.
 Reprinted with permission granted.
 All rights reserved.

 What Does Dyslexia Mean?
 Is Dyslexia a disability?

 Dyslexia is treated in most schools as a “learning disability” because it does, indeed, make learning to read by standard methods much more difficult.

 But dyslexia is simply a pattern of brain organization and information processing that creates strengths as well as challenges.
 (Eide & Eide, 2011) About ten percent of the population is dyslexic.
 It’ is a difference, not a disability.

 Dyslexics use right brain skills more heavily than non-dyslexics.
 They see forests, not trees.
 They see patterns not lines.
 Furthermore, they see context, not text.